$\omega$PAP Spaces: Reasoning Denotationally About Higher-Order, Recursive Probabilistic and Differentiable Programs: Reasoning about Probabilistic Programs

 Then, following~\citet{vakar2019domain}, we take the measures to be those integrators that lie in the image of $\mathbf{Int}$: \begin{definition}[monad of measures] The monad $\mathbf{M}$ of measures is defined by: \begin{itemize} \item $\mathbf{M}X$ is the \textit{image} of $\mathbf{S}X$ under $\mathbf{Int}_X$.
 It is a subobject of $(X \Rightarrow W) \Rightarrow W$ and inherits its order. \item $\mathbf{return}^\mathbf{M}_X := \lambda x. \lambda f. f(x)$. \item $\bind^\mathbf{M}_{X,Y} := \lambda m. \lambda k. \lambda f. m(\lambda x. k(x)(f))$. \end{itemize} \end{definition}

 This monad is a submonad of the continuation monad~\citep{vakar2019domain}, and so the $\mathbf{return}$ and $\bind$ are inherited.
 The $\sample$ command is interpreted as the uniform measure on $[0, 1]$, and the $\score~t$ command as a measure on a one-point space, with a certain total mass given by $t$.
 Our semantics under $\mathbf{M}$ (Fig.~\ref{fig:semantics-prob-meas}) is related to the one from the previous section (Fig.~\ref{fig:semantics-prob-trace}) in that for any closed term $\vdash t : X$, $\mathbf{Int}_X(\sem{t}_{\mathbf{S}}) = \sem{t}_\mathbf{M}$.
-Using this, we can establish the following lemma about the definable measures:
+Using this, we can establish this lemma about the definable measures:

-\begin{lemma} Let $\vdash \trm : \reals \times \dots \times \reals$.
+\begin{lemma} Let $\vdash \trm : \reals^n$.
 Then, there exists a partial \wpap{} function $f_{\trm} : \Omega \rightharpoonup \RR^n$ such that $\sem{\trm} = {f_{\trm}}_* \Lambda_\Omega$. \end{lemma}

 That is, any probabilistic program returning reals must arise as a well-behaved transformation of ``input randomness'' represented by $\Omega$.
 This is not particularly surprising, of course, because a probabilistic program is \textit{defined} by specifying an ($\wpap{}$) transformation of input randomness, but it highlights the way we will use our $\wpap{}$ semantics to establish general properties of the measures denoted by probabilistic programs.
+The proof is given in Appendix~\ref{sub:monad-of-measures}.

 In particular, we will characterize the definable measures as \textit{absolutely continuous} with respect to a particular class of base measures.
 We first recall some relevant definitions from differential geometry, starting with the \textit{smooth manifolds}, a well-studied generalization of Euclidean spaces; common examples include lines, spheres, and tori.